-Keeping the above case studies in mind, NPP design can greatly affect future projects, safety requirements and maintenance cost.
-While a wide range of design criteria (see 'Backup power requirements at NPPs') and technical designs are available to deal with these challenges, the effect of changing requirements and technical developments during the service life of a NPP is rarely considered, yet has significant impact.
-For most NPPs periods of more than 70 years have to be considered: (a) For service life extensions to existing plants: A large number of today's NPPs were designed in the 1960s and 1970s, initially for a design life of 30-40 years.
+Keeping the above case studies in mind, nuclear power plant design can greatly affect future projects, safety requirements and maintenance cost.
+While a wide range of design criteria (see chapter 6) and technical designs are available to deal with these challenges, the effect of changing requirements and technical developments during the service life of a nuclear power plant is rarely considered, yet has significant impact.
+For most nuclear power plants periods of more than 70 years have to be considered:

+a) For service life extensions to existing plants: A large number of today's NPPs were designed in the 1960s and 1970s, initially for a design life of 30 to 40 years.
 However, toward the end of this initial design life, many plants received significant life extensions.
-In fact, 20 years of extra service life is not uncommon. (b) For new projects: Today, new NPPs are built for a 60-80 year design life right from the start.
-Taking into consideration that there is a decommissioning phase of 6-10 years, new NPPs can require more than 70 years of backup power.
+In fact, 20 years of extra service life is not uncommon.

+b) For new projects: Today, new NPPs are built for a 60 to 80 year design life right from the start.
+Taking into consideration that there is a decommissioning phase of six to 10 years, new NPPs can require more than 70 years of back-up power.

 Just thinking of the evolution of a car, machine or any other technical device from the 1940s to today, it becomes obvious how significant technical changes are over such a period of time.
-A similar level of technical changes during the life of a NPP has to be anticipated.
+A similar level of technical changes during the life of a nuclear power plant has to be anticipated.

-In both project examples, the initial design of the NPP caused restrictions to the implementation of necessary changes to the emergency power systems.
+In both project examples, the initial design of the nuclear power plant caused restrictions to the implementation of necessary changes to the emergency power systems.
 Sizewell B took advantage of the increased power density of generator sets available today to be able to implement the project in the existing structure, yet meeting additional requirements.
-The NPPs in the Czech Republic did not replace but added generator sets, hence there was no existing structure available.
+The nuclear power plants in the Czech Republic did not replace but added generator sets, hence there was no existing structure available.
 What could be considered a restriction turned into an advantage, a green-field installation could be designed independently.
 By taking a creative and innovative approach, the project was exceptionally successful, both economically and from a project schedule point of view.